Agricultural Development Act

 The agricultural land in use for agricultural purposes thereon when taken by inheritors or legatees, the values of the said land and crops shall be exempted from estate duty and exempted from farmland tax for ten years from the year of taking of the estate.
 The inheritors or legatees shall re-pay the tax which was exempted before if within five years from the date of inheritance or acceptance they do not continue engaging the land for agricultural purposes, and do not restore agricultural uses of the land within the period of limitation as stipulated by the authorities concerned, or have restored the land for agricultural use within the period of limitation as stipulated by the authorities concerned but are found later used for other purposes again.
 It is however inapplicable upon the death of the inheritors or legatees, or the expropriation or changing of the land in accordance with the laws.

-In the event that the agricultural land in use for agricultural purposes thereon are given to the inheritors as gifts pursuant to Article 1138 of the Civil Law, the values of the said land and crops shall be exempted from bestow tax and exempted from farmland tax for ten years from the year of acceptance of the estate.
+In the event that the agricultural land in use for agricultural purposes thereon are given to the inheritors as gifts pursuant to Article 1138 of the Civil Code, the values of the said land and crops shall be exempted from bestow tax and exempted from farmland tax for ten years from the year of acceptance of the estate.
 The donees shall re-pay the tax which was exempted before if within five years from the date of acceptance they do not continue engaging the land for agricultural purposes and do not restore agricultural uses of the land within the period of limitation as stipulated by the authorities concerned, or have restored the land for agricultural use within the period of limitation as stipulated by the authorities concerned but are found later used for other purposes again.
 Such a rule is inapplicable upon the death of the donees, or the expropriation or changing of the land in accordance with the laws.

 In the event pursuant to the first paragraph where there are more than one inheritor who all agree to have one inheritor to inherit the land and compensate other inheritors in cash, the competent authorities shall assist with the application of a 20-year land loan.